kubernetes-sigs/depstat/README.md

-# Dependency Analyzer POC
+# depstat

-Proof of concept for a Dependency Analyzing CLI for Kubernetes.
+Dependency analyzer for GO modules enabled projects.

 ## Installation

 1. Clone the project and run `go install` in the project directory to install the CLI.
 2. Run `git clone https://github.com/kubernetes/kubernetes.git` and `cd` into the project directory.
-3. Run `depcost analyzeDeps`.
+3. Run `depstat`.
-4. You'll see the output in the `analysis.json` file.

 ## Design Doc